-In most cases a soft cloth, or perhaps a soft plastic brush will suffice but dont be tempted to use abrasive products such as scouring pads , steel wool or even scouring power or cream as these will leave scratches and will remove and non-stick coating that your cooker may have.
+In most cases, a soft cloth, or perhaps a soft plastic brush will suffice, but don’t be tempted to use abrasive products such as scouring pads, steel wool, or even scouring powder or cream, as these will leave scratches and will remove any non-stick coating that your cooker may have.
 If the food is baked on, then fill the pot with hot soapy water and let it soak for a few hours.
-This usually removes the most stubborn baked in food without hurting the pot but, if you need a bit more help then mix some baking soda with a little water into a paste and spread this on. leave it for around half an hour and clean off – the results will amaze you.
+This usually removes the most stubborn baked-in food without hurting the pot, but, if you need a bit more help, then mix some baking soda with a little water into a paste and spread this on.
+Then leave it for around half an hour and clean off – the results will amaze you.

 Tip 4: Never skip cleaning

 As mentioned above, it is very important to clean your electric rice cooker after every use.
 You might be tempted to skip this step if everything appears to be clean after everything was removed from the cooking bowl, but keep in mind that your rice cooker can suffer from mold or mildew if it is not cleaned properly.
 This, in turn, can affect your food and, in some cases, even lead to food poisoning.

 Your rice cooker produces moisture that you might not notice every time it is used, but keep in mind that it is there!
 You need to wash it off even if you can not see it.